This document was last modified on February 18, 2021.

 6. Limitation of Liability

-WHC is not responsible for any losses caused directly or indirectly by errors resulting from incorrect configuration or handling of the domain name, beyond the initial yearly registration, transfer, or renewal fees paid at the time of registration, transfer, or renewal.
+WHC is not responsible for any losses caused directly or indirectly by errors resulting from incorrect configuration or handling of the domain name, beyond the initial registration, transfer, or renewal fees paid at the time of registration, transfer, or renewal.

 7. DNS Records Modifications